 Belonging

 The pieces and parts that comprise the operational energy system were developed over a period of time and represent a System in the truest sense.
-Not all of them were not originally designed to operate together, rather they were developed independently to fill the evolving needs of the Army.
+Not all of them were originally designed to operate together, rather they were developed independently to fill the evolving needs of the Army.

 That they were not all developed together as a System of Systems does not mean that they do provide the necessary functionality to the Army.
 In fact, they likely provide the functionality to support the technical requirements within the context of existing operational energy needs.
 Instead, this Family of Systems will lack the adaptability to conform to the Army’s evolving needs.
 Additionally, it will not likely be able to keep pace with recent goals for security, efficiency, and renewable energy.